Belleth/interpQM/README.md

 The tool is currently being completely rewritten, the parts will be published here as soon as they are finished and tested.

 ## Technical details
-If you are interested, technical details on the adjustment algorithm and its performance can be found here: https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/joc.7742
+Technical details on the adjustment algorithm and its performance can be found here: https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/joc.7742

-A comparison on the impact of snow depth time series-homogenisation on Swiss time series can be found here: https://tc.copernicus.org/articles/17/653/2023/
+A comparison on the impact of snow depth time series-homogenization on Swiss time series can be found here: https://tc.copernicus.org/articles/17/653/2023/

 ## Test data